hamkamannan/adminigniter/README.md

 Installation
 -------

-**1.** Get The Module, since the myth/auth packages is still under development, we need to change composer.json in root project directory.
+**1.** Get The Module
+> NOTE: Since the myth/auth packages is still under development, we need to change composer.json in root project directory.
 Open composer.json with your text editor and add code like [this](https://github.com/hamkamannan/adminigniter/blob/master/composer.json#L29-L30), or below like this.

 ```bash
 "minimum-stability": "dev",